nylssoft/MynaJukeBox/README.md

 ## How to Use the JukeBox Player

 On the first start the settings dialog is displayed that allows you to enter the music directory.
-For further starts the stettings dialog can be opened again using the menu "Settings..." in the open left corner of the application window.
+For further starts the settings dialog can be opened again using the menu "Settings..." in the upper left corner of the application window.

 ![Settings Screenshot](mynajukebox_settings.png)